Frontier Martial-Arts Wrestling: WAR OF ATTRITION

 Full-frame DVD from Tokyo Pop includes the usual trailer collection and wrestler bios as well as two bonus matches:

 1. Kintaro Kanemura vs. Flying Kid Ichihara (1.5.2000) – Pretty typical FMW singles match with some rough action, pitting an almost jovial-seeming Kanemura against the more technical wrestler Ichihara.
-Action spills outside the ring almost immediately in the match highlights shown here, with Ichihara being slammed into a pile of chairs and the two combatants brawling into the bleacher area.
-Japanese commentary only is provided for this match, which I’d rate as a two star bout: it’s not especially exciting.
+The action spills outside the ring almost immediately in the match highlights shown here, with Ichihara being slammed into a pile of chairs and the two combatants brawling into the bleacher area.
+Japanese commentary only is provided for this match, which I’d rate as a two-star bout: it’s not especially exciting.

 2. Hisakatsu Oya and Tetsuhiro Kuroda vs. H and Mr. Ganosuke – For the WEW Tag Team Titles, this contest seems a bit more substantial but is still seen only in highlighted form.
 An exchange of submission holds early on eventually gives way to a lot of power moves later.
 Many near pinfalls and good tag team dynamics between the combatants; the match also demonstrates that no one in FMW apparently knows how to sell the Kuroda Crunch (where Kuroda drops his opponent’s neck across the top rope).
 A decent contest, but not at all surprising.
 Two and a half stars.